Defender Manpack Series

 All three modes can be mixed simultaneously across different frequency channels within the same unit.

-Jamming behaviour is defined by software profiles, not fixed firmware.
+Jamming behavior is defined by software profiles, not fixed firmware.
 Each profile specifies frequency ranges, power allocation per range, jamming algorithm, and operational mode — configured independently per range.
-Profiles are encrypted during transfer and decrypted on the jammer, preventing unauthorised configuration.
+Profiles are encrypted during transfer and decrypted on the jammer, preventing unauthorized configuration.
 Multiple profiles can be stored on-device and activated by field operators through Leo's simplified interface — enabling rapid adaptation to changing threat environments without returning equipment for reprogramming.

 Integration